buchuitoudegou/mit6.828/lab3.md

 ### Trap Procedure
 1. The interrupt happens at some time.
 2. The stack is automatically changed by the processor.
 The stack space and the data segment is specified in the `GD_TSS0` descriptor.
 The priviledge level is changed to 0.
+The `ltr` instruction loads the selector of this descriptor into the `Task Register`, which controls the stack replacement before handling the exception.
 3. The processor automatically pushes the `%ss`, `%esp`, `eflags`, `%cs`, and `%eip` to the current stack.
 The `error code` is optionally pushed.
 4. Invoke the interrupt handler set in the `IDT` according to the trap number.
 5. All the interrupt handler would execute the  `alltraps` procedure first to push the trap frame into the stack, including the `ds`, `es`, `esp` and all the general data registers.
 Also, the `ds` and `es` segment register should point to kernel data segment.